 All students must advance to Preliminary Candidacy.
-Qualifications for advancement are described in the Office of Graduate Education (OGE) Graduate Bulletin; the section on advancement to Preliminary Candidacy is the second section from the bottom.
-For more information about "achievement of regular status," please refer to the Graduate Bulletin section on "Regular Degree Student."
+Requirements for advancement are described in the Office of Graduate Education (OGE) Graduate Bulletin.

-Please note that in the JDP Program, in-coming students meet with their advisor (the Assistant Director) within the first quarter to create and approve a coursework plan based on the standard advising plan, which is kept in your student file in the JDP office.

-Once the requirements have been met and recorded, the JDP office will advance the student to preliminary candidacy.
-It is the responsibility of each student to check with the JDP office by the end of the first year to ensure advancement is complete.
+In order to fulfill those requirements, incoming JDP students meet with their advisor (the Assistant Director) within the first quarter to create an acceptable plan for coursework and acquisition of necessary tools (modern language research tool).
+Once the requirements have been met and recorded, no later than the end of the student's second quarter in the Program, the JDP Office will advance the student to preliminary candidacy.
+It is the responsibility of each student to check with the JDP Office by the end of the first year to ensure advancement is complete.